 Loving, playful and energetic, the Chiweenie adores his family and will become your little shadow.

 The Chiweenie is not recognized by the American Kennel Club, as it is considered to be a hybrid breed.
 However, this breed is recognized by the American Canine Hybrid Club (ACHC), the Designer Dogs Kennel Club (DDKC), Dog Registry of America, Inc. (DRA), International Designer Canine Registry (IDCR) and Designer Breed Registry (DBR).

 Depending on what type of Dachshund and Chihuahua are bred, a Chiweenie’s coat can range from short to long.
 That means your dog could have a long, fluffy coat or a short, smooth coat.
 Coats range in colors, from solid white, red, brown, and black, as well as a combination of any of these hues.
 If your Chiweenie has longer hair, you should brush his coat a few times a week to avoid tangles and mats.

-Because this dog is a mix of Chihuahua and Dachshund (both small dogs), the Chiweenie is also a small puppy, so you’ll have to watch him carefully, especially around children.
-This is a friendly breed, so be sure to bring out this part of his personality early on – let him meet new people and animals as often as possible.
+Because this dog is a mix of Chihuahua and Dachshund (both small dogs), the Chiweenie is also a small puppy.
+This means you’ll have to watch him carefully, especially around children.
+This is a friendly breed, so bring out this part of his personality early on – let him meet new people and animals as often as possible.